Permafrost/TundraTN/SERVICES.md

 ### tundra.tn.content:route

-Routes arbitrary content specified as a string, byte array, input stream, [org.w3c.dom.Node] object, com.sap.conn.idoc.IDocDocumentList object, or `IData` document to Trading Networks.
+Routes arbitrary content specified as a string, byte array, input stream, [org.w3c.dom.Node] object, `IData` document, or `com.sap.conn.idoc.IDocDocumentList` object to Trading Networks.

 Correctly supports large documents, so any document considered large will be routed as a large document in TN, unlike the `WmTN/wm.tn.doc.xml:routeXML` service which does not correctly use tspace when routing large documents.

-Also supports overriding the normally recognised document attributes, unlike `WmTN/wm.tn.doc.xml:routeXML`, such as sender, receiver, document ID, group ID, conversation ID, and document type with the value specified in TN_parms for both XML and flat files documents.
+Also supports overriding the normally recognised document attributes, unlike `WmTN/wm.tn.doc.xml:routeXML`, such as sender, receiver, document ID, group ID, conversation ID, and document type with the value specified in `TN_parms` for both XML and flat files documents.

 #### Inputs:

-* `$content` is string, byte array, input stream, [org.w3c.dom.Node] object, com.sap.conn.idoc.IDocDocumentList object, or `IData` document content to be routed to Trading Networks.
+* `$content` is string, byte array, input stream, [org.w3c.dom.Node] object, `com.sap.conn.idoc.IDocDocumentList` object, or `IData` document content to be routed to Trading Networks.

-  If `$content` is provided as an `IData` document, it will be serialized using an emitter determined in order of precedence by `$schema` and `$content.type`.
-If `$schema` is specified, the type of reference determines the emitter to use: a document reference will use the XML emitter, a flat file schema reference will use the Flat File emitter.
-If `$schema` is not specified, `$content.type` is used to determine the most appropriate emitter for the MIME media type in question.
-If neither `$schema`, nor `$content.type` are specified, `$content` is serialized as XML by default.
+  If `$content` is provided as an `IData` document, it will be serialized using an parser determined in order of precedence by `$content.schema` and `$content.type`.
+If `$content.schema` is specified, the type of reference determines the parser to use: a document reference will use the XML parser, and a flat file schema reference will use the Flat File parser.

+  If `$content.schema` is not specified, `$content.type` is used to determine the most appropriate parser for the MIME media type in question.
+If neither `$content.schema`, nor `$content.type` are specified, `$content` is serialized as XML by default.

-  Emitter implementions are as follows:
+  Parser implementions are as follows:
   * CSV: `Tundra/tundra.csv:emit`
   * Flat File: `WmFlatFile/pub.flatFile:convertToString`
   * JSON: `Tundra/tundra.json:emit`